How to Avoid the Psychological Effects of Acne

-Acne Need Not Change Your Character
+Acne Need Not Change your Character

 Life is tough enough as it is and you don't need a blemished face to add to it.
 But you must "keep your chin up" and spend time seeking solutions.

-For you to avoid depression and develop self esteem, once you have accepted the fact that you are burdened with this condition and start your acne treatments, you must believe that it'll be cured, sooner than later.
+For you to avoid depression and develop self-esteem, once you have accepted the fact that you are burdened with this condition and start your acne treatments, you must believe that it'll be cured, sooner than later.

-It's really all up to you because it's you that has to cure it, or live with it.
+It's really all up to you because it's you that has to cure it or live with it.

-How to Build Your Confidence & Develop Self Esteem
+How to Build Your Confidence

 Don't waste your time and energy by feeling sorry for yourself, but put the energy into better use by taking care of your facial skin.
-If you've lost confidence in yourself because you have acne, or if you have low self esteem, here are a few tips that may be helpful.
+If you've lost confidence in yourself because you have acne, or if you have low self-esteem, here are a few tips that may be helpful.

-Accepting Your Facial Blemishes Helps
+Accepting Facial Blemishes